 10 Best Hiking Shoes and Boots of 2019

-When preparing for a backpacking trip, choosing footwear will be one of the most important gear decisions you'll make.
+When preparing for a backpacking trip, footwear will be one of the most important gear decisions you'll make.
 Blisters, strained muscles, and scrunched toes can quickly ruin any backpacking trip, so this is an area where testing and experience go a long way.

 That said, footwear is a highly personal choice, so we recommend finding what will work best for you.
-Below we discuss the critical considerations for purchasing backpacking footwear and recommend our top choices for trail runners, hiking shoes, and hiking boots.
+Below we discuss the critical considerations for purchasing hiking footwear and recommend our top choices for trail runners, hiking shoes, and hiking boots.

 For more of our top gear recommendations, have a look through these popular CleverHiker Backpacking Gear Guide links: